Why I blog

-These are just a few of the insecurities I struggled with in the beginning, and that I continue to struggle with even 2 years in.
-But food and writing are things I’m passionate about, and I decided that I’d always regret it if I didn’t at least try to start a food blog.
+These are just a few of the insecurities I struggled with in the beginning.
+I continue to struggle with them even 4 years in.
+But food and writing are things I’m passionate about.
+So, I decided that I’d always regret it if I didn’t at least try to start a food blog.

-I took a “stick-toe-in-water” approach to food blogging, meaning that I didn’t dive in, start a food blog, and put my all into it.
+I took a “stick-toe-in-water” approach to food blogging.
+By this, I mean that I didn’t dive in, start a food blog, and put my all into it.
 Instead, I launched Flipped-Out Food as a subpage of my already existing website, AdeptifyMe.com, which I use for my freelance writing/grants consulting business.
 I figured that if I stuck with the blogging, I’d grow Flipped-Out Food into its own site after a year or two—and here we are.

 By observing other bloggers, I learned that building up a social media following was an important first step.
 I set up a Twitter account and a Facebook page (though I have to admit that I haven’t put much energy into Facebook).
 Much later, I caved in and joined Pinterest, Flipboard, and Instagram.

 As the months passed, Flipped-Out Food became a larger and larger parasite on AdeptifyMe.com but continued to languish as a subpage.
 I doubted that many people even knew my blog was there.
 This feeling was reinforced by the fact that any followers I might have had couldn’t comment on the site.
 For this reason (and many others that will be the subject of a future post), I was also starting to realize that the web development platform I was using, Wix, was not ideal for a food blog.